momentum-cohort-2019-02/w3d3-oo-pig-rob-taylor543/crc.md

 # Game

 **Responsibilities**
-- Controls the flow of the game
-- Keeps track of the state of the game (player totals, etc)
+- Keeps track of the state of the game (dice list, player totals, turn totals, etc)
-- Reports to the player the state of the game
+- Reports to the player the state of the game when asked

 **Collaborators**
 - Player
 - Strategy
+- Die

 # Player

 **Responsibilities**
-- Chooses to roll or to hold (If it has a Strategy, use that to decide to roll, otherwise takes user input)
+- Chooses to roll or to hold (If it has a Strategy, use that and the Game state to decide to roll, otherwise takes user input)
-- Keeps track of the current point total for the turn only (total points are managed by the Game class)
-- Takes a turn (and reports point results for that turn)

 **Collaborators**
 - Game